Tax Return Scams

 People should also exercise caution when sharing personal information with those outside the tax preparation business.
 Some dishonest employees may try to capture personal information by asking for Social Security numbers, birth dates, and other data.
 You do not need to share this information; if you have any suspicions you should talk to the manager of the business.

 Avoiding tax refund scams is not always easy, and it pays to be extra vigilant at this time of year.
-Exercising caution, when asked for personal information and dealing only with professionals, are two ways to protect yourself and keep your money where it belongs.Attention: Consumers targetted by similar scams are considered to be at risk of identity theft.
-It is highly recommended that everyone targeted by such scams obtain identity theft protection service as soon as possible.
-ScamGuard has partnered up with LifeLock to offer you identity theft protection plans starting as low as $8.99 per month with a 30-Day FREE Trial* which includes Black Market Website Surveillance and up to $25,000-$100,000 Stolen Funds Replacement**.
-To learn more about identity theft protection or to start your protection, click here.
+Exercising caution, when asked for personal information and dealing only with professionals, are two ways to protect yourself and keep your money where it belongs.Attention: Consumers targeted by Tax Return Scams are considered to be at risk of identity theft.
+We highly recommend that everyone targeted by similar scams obtain identity theft protection service immediately.
+There are several companies that offer identity theft protection in the US.
+One of the most inexpensive options we were able to find is the protection offered by LifeLock.
+You can start your protection here.

 5 Signs your identity has been stolen Find out here.